jochumdev/microlobby/README.md

 ### http_proxy

 A very simple Proxy to MicroServices.
 They have to register routes with it over the help of infoservice.
+Infoservice is just a ProtoBuf Service that needs to be registered into each microservice, see [auth/v1](https://github.com/pcdummy/microlobby/blob/master/service/auth/v1/main.go#L105).

 It provides 3 routes, the result will be collected from all microservices: